manikanta-km/UserVault/README.md

 - **Hibernate:** ORM framework for database interactions.
 - **MySQL:** Relational database management system for storing user data.

+## Unit Tests

+The UserVault project includes comprehensive unit tests to verify the functionality of its components.
+Below are the main test classes and their purpose:

+### UserControllerTest

+The `UserControllerTest` class tests the API endpoints in the `UserController` class using Spring's `MockMvc` for HTTP request simulation.

+- **testRegisterUser**: Verifies the registration of a new user through the `/api/user/register` endpoint.
+- **testGetUserByUserName**: Tests the retrieval of user information by username using the `/api/user/fetch` endpoint.
+- **testUpdatePassword**: Validates the functionality to update a user's password via the `/api/user/updatePassword` endpoint.
+- **testDeleteUser**: Ensures the deletion of a user from the database using the `/api/user` endpoint.

+### UserServiceTest

+The `UserServiceTest` class tests the business logic methods in the `UserService` class, mocking the data repository (`IUserRepo`) interactions.

+- **testUserSignup_Success**: Tests successful user registration and verifies the save operation in the repository.
+- **testUserSignup_EmailAlreadyInUse**: Validates the handling of a scenario where the email is already registered during user signup.
+- **testGetUser_Success**: Verifies the retrieval of a user by username.
+- **testGetUser_UserNotFound**: Ensures proper exception handling when attempting to retrieve a non-existent user.
+- **testUpdatePassword_Success**: Tests the successful update of a user's password and verifies the save operation in the repository.
+- **testUpdatePassword_UserNotFound**: Validates the handling of a scenario where the user email is not registered during password update.
+- **testDeleteUser_Success**: Tests the successful deletion of a user and verifies the delete operation in the repository.
+- **testDeleteUser_UserNotFound**: Ensures proper exception handling when attempting to delete a non-existent user.

+### PasswordEncryptorTest

+The `PasswordEncryptorTest` class tests the encryption utility used to hash passwords securely.

+- **testEncrypt**: Verifies that the password encryption produces a hash that matches the raw password.
+- **testEncryptDifferentPasswords**: Tests that different passwords produce different hashes.
+- **testEncryptSamePasswordProducesDifferentHashes**: Validates that encrypting the same password multiple times produces different hashes to enhance security.

+### Running Unit Tests

+To run the unit tests locally:

+1. Ensure you have Maven installed.
+2. Navigate to the project root directory in your terminal.
+3. Run `mvn test` to execute all unit tests.
+4. View the test results in your terminal or IDE's test runner.

 ## Setup Instructions
 1. **Clone the Repository**